-2. In parallel, on 12 December 2003, the European Council adopted a Strategy against the proliferation of WMD which states that WMD and missile proliferation put at risk the security of EU Member States, their people and their interests around the world.
+In parallel, on 12 December 2003, the European Council adopted the Strategy against the proliferation of WMD which states that WMD and missile proliferation put at risk the security of EU Member States, their people and their interests around the world.
 The EU must act with resolve, using all instruments and policies at its disposal.
-The ultimate objective is to prevent, deter, halt and where possible, eliminate WMD proliferation programmes of concern worldwide.
+The ultimate objective is to prevent, deter, halt and – where possible – eliminate WMD proliferation programmes of concern worldwide.

-The EU Non-Proliferation Consortium is composed of four leading think-tanks: La Fondation pour la recherche stratégique in Paris, the Peace Research Institute in Frankfurt, the Stockholm International Peace Research Institute and the International Institute for Strategic Studies based in London.
+The EU Non-Proliferation Consortium comprises four leading think-tanks: La Fondation pour la recherche stratégique in Paris, the Peace Research Institute in Frankfurt, the Stockholm International Peace Research Institute and the International Institute for Strategic Studies based in London.
 The Consortium's network comprises over 60 think-tanks from all over Europe.